-The Project is a grid connected renewable electricity generation project which meets all the applicability criteria stated in methodology AMS I.D (version 17.0):
+The Project is a grid connected renewable electricity generation project which meets all the applicability criteria stated in methodology ASM-I.D (Version 18.0):

-- The project makes use of renewable water resources to generate electricity to the regional grid consisting of Thailand Power Grid and the Lao Power Grid; - The project will install new power plant at the site where there was no renewable energy power plant operating prior to the implementation of the project activity (Greenfield plant); - There is no reservoir for the project, thus there is no power density of the project; - The total installed capacity of the project is 5 MW, it satisfies the requirement that the capacity of the project should be at most 15 MW for a small-scale CDM project. - The other criteria stated in the AMS I.D are not applicable to the project;
+- The project makes use of renewable water resources to generate electricity to the regional grid consisting of Thailand Power Grid and the Lao Power Grid; - The project will install new power plant at the site where there was no renewable energy power plant operating prior to the implementation of the project activity (Greenfield plant); - Power density of the project is greater than 4 W/m2; - The total installed capacity of the project is 4.2MW, it satisfies the requirement that the capacity of the project should be at most 15 MW for a small-scale CDM project. - The other criteria stated in the AMS-I.D are not applicable to the project;

-Therefore, the methodology AMS-I.D.: Grid Connected Renewable Electricity Generation is applicable to the Project.
+Therefore, the methodology AMS-I.D.-Grid Connected Renewable Electricity Generation is applicable to the Project.